Can I install an SSD without reinstalling Windows?

 3. Select the new SSD as the destination disk.

-4. Tick SSD Alignment to accelerate the read & write speed of the target SSD, and click Start Clone to execute the operation.
+4. Tick SSD Alignment to accelerate the read & write speed of the target SSD if you are cloning hard drive to SSD, and click Start Clone to execute the operation.

 5. Wait for the process completes and shut down your PC.